maryawood/maryawood.github.io/experience.md

 _Bioinformatics Research Analyst, December 2020-June 2021_

--	Develop shallow and deep learning models to predict structural variation from proximity ligation sequencing data, such as convolutional neural networks to detect mutational breakpoints from images of contact frequency heatmaps and support vector machines to predict chromosomal ploidy from coverage data
+-	Developed and optimized machine learning models (Pytorch, Keras, Hugging Face) to predict cancer-associated structural variants from proximity ligation sequencing data, improving the mean average precision for detecting chromosomal translocations and inversions by 15%
+-	Led the development of machine learning and dataset creation toolkits, enhancing team efficiency by building reusable utilities for MLFlow logging, exploratory data analysis, and model evaluation
+- Streamlined cloud-based workflows using AWS Lambda and Terraform, automating variant prediction and reporting processes
--	Spearheaded efforts to improve single nucleotide variant (SNV) and copy neutral loss of heterozygosity prediction via retraining DeepVariant on proximity ligation sequencing data and developing SNV and minor allele frequency data simulation techniques
+- Spearheaded efforts to improve single nucleotide variant (SNV) detection by retraining Google’s Deep Variant on proximity ligation sequencing data, increasing precision by more than 10% over the original model
--	Deploy tools for variant prediction and interpretation, such as developing Amazon Web Services (AWS) Lambdas via Terraform for generating visual and text reporting of variant predictions and streamlining Snakemake workflows for data generation and simulation run on AWS EC2 instances
+- Mentored junior data scientists, helping to define project goals, resolve project challenges, and review code to maintain standard

+_Bioinformatics Research Analyst, December 2020-June 2021_

--	Prior to my promotion to Data Scientist, I assembled, scaffolded, and phased genomes for a variety of plant, animal, and fungal species, coordinating with customers to provide guidance on experimental design for unique genomes and aid in interpretation of results
+-	Assembled, scaffolded, and phased genomes for diverse species, and conducted bioinformatics analyses to identify genomic interactions
+-	Consulted with customers to optimize experimental design and data interpretation

 **Portland VA Research Foundation, Portland, OR**